-An ATS provider shall establish procedures to provide an alerting service.
+The ATS provider shall establish procedures to provide an alerting service.

-- (a) Alerting service shall be provided: - (1) for all aircraft provided with air traffic control service; - (2) in so far as practicable, to all other aircraft having filed a flight plan or otherwise known to the air traffic services; and - (3) to any aircraft known or believed to be the subject of unlawful interference. - (b) Flight information centres or area control centres shall serve as the central point for collecting all information relevant to a state of emergency of an aircraft operating within the flight information region or control area concerned and for forwarding such information to the appropriate rescue coordination centre. - (c) In the event of a state of emergency arising to an aircraft while it is under the control of an aerodrome control tower or approach control unit, such unit shall notify immediately the flight information
+- (a) Alerting service shall be provided: - (1) for all aircraft provided with air traffic control service; - (2) in so far as practicable, to all other aircraft having filed a flight plan or otherwise known to the air traffic services; and - (3) to any aircraft known or believed to be the subject of unlawful interference. - (b) Flight information centres or area control centres shall serve as the central point for collecting all information relevant to a state of emergency of an aircraft operating within the flight information region or control area concerned and for forwarding such information to the appropriate rescue coordination centre. - (c) The appropriate ATS authority shall maintain up-to-date contact details in the OPS Control Directory for flight information centres or area control centres referred to (b). - (d) The contact details to be maintained in the OPS Control Directory should be those of the appropriate ATS duty supervisor position or equivalent.